Prerequisites and Assumptions

 The book uses the Django framework, which is (probably) the most well-established web framework in the Python world.
 I’ve written the book assuming that the reader has no prior knowledge of Django, but if you’re new to Python and new to web development and new to testing, you may occasionally find that there’s just one too many topics and sets of concepts to try and take on board.
 If that’s the case, I recommend taking a break from the book, and taking a look at a Django tutorial.
 DjangoGirls is the best, most beginner-friendly tutorial I know of.
 The official tutorial is also excellent for more experienced programmers (make sure you follow the 1.11 tutorial rather than a 2.x one though).

-Read on for instructions on installing Django.
+Read on for installation instructions.

 Required Software Installations